SkynetLabs/skynet-kernel/README.md

 ### Kernel -> Module

-When the kernel creates a module, it creates a webworker for that module and then leaves the worker running for long periods of time.
-Immediately after startup, the kernel will send a message to the worker containing a unique seed for the module that was derived from the user's seed.
-Besides the seed message, all other messages are 'callModule' messages.
+There is one predefined method that the kernel will send to a module, which is the 'presentSeed' method.
+Other other methods are variants of the 'callModule' method, which have a standardized set of inputs but the actual method name and data will depend on the specification of the module itself.
+The kernel of course does not know what this specification is, so the method name and data are fully untrusted inputs.

 #### presentSeed